samjaninf/ansible-babun-bootstrap/README.md

 # ansible-babun-bootstrap

+## 🚨 DEPRECATED 🚨

+I'm no longer working on Windows as my main system (for several years I've been using mainly Ubuntu Linux).
+And now Windows 10 has WSL (Windows Subsystem for Linux).

+If you're a developer, you would have a much better time using WSL than Babun, and as it's Linux, it will be natively compatible with Ansible.
+So, you no longer need this script.

 ## Description

 Simple shell script to setup [Ansible](http://www.ansible.com/) within [Babun](http://babun.github.io/), to allow using Ansible from Windows without needing a virtual machine.